 We recommend that you stay in the historic city centre (Prague 1) to be close to the Christmas markets.

-If you find the area too busy or your budget is very limited we suggest you stay close to any metro station as the metro will get you to the city centre quickly and there are connections every few minutes.
+But if you find the area too busy or your budget is very limited, it’s a good idea to stay close to any metro station as the metro will get you to the city centre quickly and there are connections every few minutes.